 “Some 26 percent of preschoolers in the region have tooth decay, and 15 percent of 18- to 2-year-olds have had a tooth extracted because of decay or erosion.
 That’s according to calculations by Singer, who is working with Harris,” writes Eliza Barclay, at NPR.

 Harris refers to Pricilla Harris, who in 2009 published a legal brief that explored the depths of the region’s, my region’s, affinity with carbonated beverages.
-Dana Singer is a research analyst whose research she dedicates to a long battle against heavily sugary drinks.
+Dana Singer is a research analyst whose research she dedicates to a long battle against heavily sugared drinks.
 Unfortunately, I personally cannot access Harris’ brief and I’m not sure whether Singer’s figures come from Harris’ paper or from another source entirely.

 No matter, the disproportionate occurrence of tooth decay and tooth loss in the Appalachian region has been confirmed by others too.
 In a 2015 paper, authors Kim, Manz, and Weyant collected data from a statewide, school-based survey based here in Pennsylvania.
 They found that there is indeed a wide and dramatic disparity between the dental health of children in Appalachian counties as compared to Non-Appalachian counties in the state.
 On average, we’re talking about a 14–15 percent difference in tooth decay cases.